Kreolwolf1/factory-nodejs/lib/validation/readme.md

 module.exports = rules;
 ```

-Notice that validation rule should return nothing if validated value is correct and error message if it's not.
+> **Note**: The above-stated validation rule should return **null** if the validated value is correct or an error message if it is not..

-2) Add your custom rules to the validation middleware
+2) Add your custom rules to the validation middleware:

 ```js
 //require krot libarary